crispgm/go-g/README.md

 Go utility packages.

-It is named after `g`, because we can call with `g.Foobar` once imported.
+It is named after `g`, so we can call with `g.Foobar` once imported.

 ## Installation